-Write in Polish language to Polish companies and in English or other foreign language to international companies depending on the company and your fluency.
+Write in the Polish language to Polish companies and in English or other foreign languages to international companies depending on the company and your fluency.
 Stick to one language once chosen.
-However, you need to accept that not knowing the Polish language will put you at real disadvantage from the local job seekers.
+However, you need to accept that not knowing the Polish language will put you at a real disadvantage from the local job seekers.

 Recruiters and employers are interested mostly in the future of companies and organizations they represent.

 Foreign and international companies for their worldwide recruitment may use their own job application forms.
 Pay attention to the open questions that try to establish your social and transferable skills.
 Never leave any blank spaces.

 The Poland cover letter is usually typed on one A4 page.
 The style is formal without being too persistent.